What are social skills and social skills training?

 There are many ways to teach social skills.
 The methods listed below are from less structured to the most structured and intensive.

-- Books on friendship: Read books on friendship, sharing, taking turns, greeting others, or more!
+Books on friendship: Read books on friendship, sharing, taking turns, greeting others, or more!
 This is a fun and easy way to help your child build their social skills.
 After you read the books together, remind your child of what they read and learned in the books.

-- Informal practice: If you notice that your child is struggling with a social skill, practice doing that skill at home together.
+Informal practice: If you notice that your child is struggling with a social skill, practice doing that skill at home together.
 For example, if your child struggles with saying “hi” to others, practice doing this at home.
 Practicing skills at home reduces your child’s stress and helps them feel more confident to use the skills when they are out and about.

-- Specific visuals/ social stories: If your child struggles with understanding language or needs more visuals, you can write your child a specific social story.
+Specific visuals/social stories: If your child struggles with understanding language or needs more visuals, you can write your child a specific social story.
 This would include you identifying the specific skill that your child is working on, breaking down the skill into smaller steps, then finding pictures to match the specific steps.
 For example, if your child is having a hard time joining in play with other children, you can break down the skill into smaller steps.

-Using visuals and social stories can be an excellent strategy if your child has autism or other developmental disabilities.
-If your child has other professionals working with them on their care team, such as Behavior Analysts, therapists, or social workers, they can also help you create visuals and social stories. - Video modeling: There are many videos that you can search for on Youtube to help improve social skills.
+Video modeling: There are many videos that you can search for on Youtube to help improve social skills.
 Watching videos is a great way to help your child stay engaged, and make the skill more relatable.
 Teens may particularly benefit from learning social skills via video.
 Just a word of caution, make sure to preview any videos you show from Youtube to make sure it is appropriate.

-- Social Skills Curriculum: You can also use a formal social skills curriculum to improve your child’s social skills!
+Social Skills Curriculum: You can also use a formal social skills curriculum to improve your child’s social skills!
 Skill Streaming and Strong Kids are two of my favorite structured social skills curriculums.
 Both curriculums have lessons for emotional management skills, social skills, and problem-solving skills.
 There are a variety of ages that can be targeted, from preschool through 12th grade, depending on the curriculum purchased.

 Additionally, if you are a super nerd like me, both of the aforementioned curriculums have a pre-test that gives you information on what social skills to target.
 After you have completed the social skills lessons, you can give a post-test to measure growth.